-Diverging narratives emerge after trawler with hundreds of migrants sinks in the Mediterranean
+Piecing together a deadly shipwreck, investigators face conflicting reports of Mediterranean journey

 As many as 750 men, women and children from Syria, Egypt, Palestine and Pakistan were on board, fleeing hopelessness in their home countries and trying to reach relatives in Europe.

-Five days later, the trawler sank off the coast of Greece in one of the deepest parts of the Mediterranean Sea, in what is likely one of the deadliest shipwrecks in recent Mediterranean history.
+Five days later, the trawler sank off the coast of Greece in one of the deepest parts of the Mediterranean Sea.
 Only 104 people, all men, survived.
 The remains of 78 people were recovered.

 There are still more questions than answers about what led up to one of the worst shipwrecks in recent Mediterranean history.